AI Observe 360

 High Cognitive Load: Especially for those unfamiliar with AI/ML performance monitoring.

-Weak Storytelling Hierarchy: The cause-and-effect flow is implicit, making the data exploration journey—value decay → accuracy → drift → data quality—hard to comprehend.
+Weak Storytelling Hierarchy: The cause-and-effect flow is implicit, making the data exploration journey—Potential value decay → accuracy → drift → data quality—hard to comprehend.

 Lower Engagement With Actions: Real data quality issues are buried at the end, causing deviation from the root reason for value decay.